tatfook/vscode-npl-debug/readme.md

 parameters:
 - runtimeExecutable: if not specified or "npl", we will search in environment path variable for a installed NPL runtime executable.
 Under linux or mac, this is usually `/usr/local/bin/npl`
-- bootstrapper: this is the main entry point of the application.
+- bootstrapper: the main NPL script file relative to working directory, such as main_loop.lua. if this is `current_open_file`, it will use the file that is currently open in the editor.
 - cmdlineParams: additional command line parameters without bootstrapper and port.
 - exitAppOnStop: whether to exit the application when the user stopped debugging